Torrencem/technetium/docs/types/shell.rst

 .. function:: [sh].stdout()  [string]

-    Returns the output of the subprocess's standard output as a string
+    Returns the output of the subprocess's standard output as a string.

 .. function:: [sh].stderr()  [string]

-    Returns the output of the subprocess's standard error as a string
+    Returns the output of the subprocess's standard error as a string.

 .. function:: [sh].exit_code()  [int]